 Step 1.
 See If the Area is in a Deregulated Energy Market

-If the area is regulated you won’t have a choice in who the provider is because only one company is approved to deliver services.
+If the area is regulated, you won’t have a choice in who the provider is because only one company is approved to deliver services.
 You can move on to Step 3.
 But if your new home is in a deregulated energy market that means you have the power to choose your provider.
 Spark Energy offers a State-by-state look at the energy regulation in the U.S.

 Step 2.
 Compare Electricity Providers and Plans